Life of Pi (film): Pre-production and casting

 After 3,000 young men auditioned for the film's lead, in October 2010 Lee cast Suraj Sharma, a 17-year-old student and an acting newcomer.
-Upon receiving the role, Sharma underwent extensive training in ocean survival, as well as in yoga and meditation practices to prepare for the part.
+Upon receiving the role, Sharma underwent extensive training in ocean survival, and in yoga and meditation practices to prepare for the part.
 Two months after Sharma was cast, it was announced that Gérard Depardieu would play the role of the Cook, Irrfan Khan would play the adult Pi, and Adil Hussain would play Pi's father, while Tabu was in talks to play the role of Pi's mother.

 Canadian actor Rajiv Surendra, who had played a small part in Mean Girls, was one of the auditioners for the role of Pi.
 In 2016, he published The Elephants in My Backyard, a memoir of his failed campaign to win the part.
 In an interview with Deccan Chronicle in 2017, American actor Naren Weiss revealed that he too unsuccessfully auditioned for the role of Pi.

 In April 2011, it was announced that Tobey Maguire would be joining the film in the role originally referred to as "a reporter."
-However, in September 2012, it was announced that Lee had cut Maguire from the film.
-He justified the cut by stating that he did it "to be consistent with the other casting choices made for the film, I decided to go with an entirely international cast."
-Like Shahrukh Khan, Lee described Maguire's presence also as "too jarringly recognizable."
+In September 2012, it was announced that Lee had cut Maguire from the film: "to be consistent with the other casting choices made for the film, I decided to go with an entirely international cast"; Lee called Maguire "too jarringly recognizable".
 He reshot the scenes with Rafe Spall in the role of the book's actual author.